-Allison is able to meet with students to guide them through the resources Career Services offers: workshops and networking events, ask-a-professional database, self-assessments, and much more!
+Allison is able to meet with students to guide them through the resources the Career & Professional Development Center offers: workshops and networking events, ask-a-professional database, self-assessments, and much more!

 Meet with Allison to discuss how to use UCareerPath, resume, cover letter, and interviewing help!
 Don't wait until your senior year to meet; now is the time to get advice on how to make yourself more marketable to potential employers!